yeslogic/dumb-file-server/README.md

         POST /data

-    The request body must be multipart/form-data with a single "file" field, with a "filename" parameter.
+    The request body must be multipart/form-data with one or more "file" fields, each with a "filename" parameter.

 File names are restricted to the ASCII printable characters except: